tiannacta/intro-to-professional-web-dev/src/chapters/data-and-variables/input.rst

    I turn the key, and it goes.

 Most of us do not need to know all the details about how cars, phones, or microwave ovens work.
-We just know enough to interact with them in our day to day lives.
+We just know enough to interact with them in our day-to-day lives.
 Similarly, we do not need to understand how ``readline-sync`` works at this time.
 We just need to know enough to collect information from a user.

 As you move through the course, you WILL learn about all of the pieces that fit